CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 >* `mark <id>...` - mark all the tasks identified by `<id>`(s) as completed.
 Each `<id>` must be a positive number and in the most recent to-do list displayed.
 If there are multiple `<id>`s, they should be separated by commas or space (e.g. 1,2 or 1 2).
 You can also input a range  (e.g. 3-5)

 ###1.
 Mark a single task
 Type `mark 1`.
+Note the task name as its id change after it has been marked.
 ####Result
-Task with index 1 is marked as completed, shifting from **Do It Soon** column to **Done** column, and the completion time is shown below the task name.
+The original task with id 1 is marked as completed, shifting from **Do It Soon** column to **Done** column, and the completion time is shown below the task name.
 Also, it is highlighted in purple borders.

 ###2.
 Mark multiple tasks
 Type `mark 1 3-5`.
+Note the task names as ids change after they have been marked.
 ####Result
-Tasks with indices 1, 3, 4 and 5 are marked as completed, shifting from **Do It Soon** column to **Done** column, and their completion times are shown below their task names.
+Tasks with old indices 1, 3, 4 and 5 are marked as completed, shifting from **Do It Soon** column to **Done** column, and their completion times are shown below their task names.
 Also, they are all highlighted in purple borders.
 (The operation will only be successful if no duplicate task will result)

 ## Unmark